 Levels of service were reviewed as part of the development of the 2024-34 Long-Term Plan.
-The community were asked for feedback on levels of service as part of the 2022/23 and 2023/24 Annual Plan processes to feed into the review.
+The community were asked for feedback on Levels of Service as part of the 2022/23 Annual Plan process to feed into the review.
 The 2023 Community Satisfaction Survey was also taken into consideration.
 Water supply levels of service are summarised as: